michelsalib/BCCEnumerableUtility/README.md

 - insert: inserts another string at the given position
 - *static* isNullOrEmpty: tests if the given string is null or empty
 - *static* isNullOrWhiteSpace: tests if the given string is null or whitespace
-- *static* join: Concats an array of strings using the given separator
+- *static* concatenate: Concats an array of strings using the given separator
 - lastIndexOf: gets the last index of a given string, can be insensitive
 - padLeft: pads the left of the string to match a given length, the padding char can be defined
 - padRight: pads the right of the string to match a given length, the padding char can be defined